-To evaluate the characteristics of several organic fluids, we used the simulation software packages Fluidprop and Cycle Tempo [21], developed at Technical University of Delft.
+To evaluate the characteristics of several organic fluids, we used the simulation software packages Fluidprop [21] and Cycle Tempo [22], developed at Technical University of Delft.
 We considered the following commonly used organic fluids: R245fa, toluene, pentane, cyclopentane, and Solkatherm, and the silicon oils MM and MDM.
-In Table I, we reproduce some thermophysical properties for these fluids and for water.
+In Table 1, we reproduce some thermophysical properties for these fluids and for water.

-From Table I it follows that the critical pressure and, consequently, also the operating pressure at the inlet of the turbine in a (subcritical) ORC system are much lower than in the case of a classical steam cycle.
+From Table 1 it follows that the critical pressure and, consequently, also the operating pressure at the inlet of the turbine in a (subcritical) ORC system are much lower than in the case of a classical steam cycle.
 Although steam turbines exist that operate in a low pressure steam regime, the thermal efficiency of a steam cycle also decreases with lower turbine pressure.

 All of the above organic fluids are dry fluids.
 Dry fluids are characterized by a positive slope of the saturated vapor curve in the temperature-entropy (T-s) diagram.
 Water, on the other hand, is a 'wet' fluid, with a negative slope.
+In Figure 1, the T-s diagram of the silicon oil MM is represented.
 Dry fluids do not require superheating and saturated vapor can thus be supplied to an ORC expander.
 After expansion, the working fluid remains in the superheated vapor region.
 By comparison, in a steam cycle, the steam is usually superheated to avoid moisture formation in the final turbine stages, which would otherwise affect the performance and durability of the steam turbine.